joshiishaa/cs6120-project/README.md

 The **CNN** model uses **GloVe 6B 100-dimensional embeddings** (`glove.6B.100d.txt`).

-This repository includes that file, so you do **not** need to fetch it from an external site.
+You can downlaod it from here: https://drive.google.com/file/d/1H7guLQS3IL6SnEvv-1GszRKnurGne1bG/view?usp=sharing

 Before running the notebook:

-1. **Download the GloVe file from this repository**
+1. **Download the GloVe file from the drive link**
    - File: `glove.6B.100d.txt`

 2. **Upload the file to your Google Drive root directory**